By My Canadian Pharmacy

-What few people know is that the Medicaid mandates are, if anything, even more constitutionally dubious than the individual mandate.
-That’s why Colorado’s Independence Institute has taken the unusual step of filing a brief urging the court to overturn them.
+Few people know that the Medicaid mandates are constitutionally dubious, even worse than the individual mandate.
+Therefore, the Independence Institute of Colorado has taken the uncommon step of asking the court to overturn them.

-Our constitution divides power between the federal government and the states, just as it divides power among the three branches of the federal government.
-The reasons for this split sovereignty are to improve government decision-making and to protect liberty.
+The constitution divides the power between the government and the states, as well as power among the three branches of the government.
+The reasons for this division are to improve decision-making of the government and to protect liberty.

-For split sovereignty to work, both the states and the feds must be able to make independent decisions within their respective spheres.
-The federal government must be free from state coercion, and the states must be free from federal coercion.
-The founders who adopted the constitution told us this, and the courts have repeatedly reaffirmed it.
+Both the states should be able to make independent decisions within their spheres for divided sovereignty to work.
+The federal government should not suffer from state coercion, and the states should not suffer from federal coercion.
+The founders of the constitution told this, and the courts have reaffirmed it many times.

-Obamacare attempts to crack the constitution by directing and empowering administrators in the U.S. Department of Health and Human Services (HHS) to effectively bankrupt any state that makes Medicaid decisions different from those approved by Obamacare.
+Obamacare intention of cracking the U.S. constitution by empowering the Department of Health and Human Services to bankrupt any state that makes any Medicaid decisions that differ from those approved by Obamacare.

-There are two parts to this.
-First, Obamacare imposes new requirements on states for Medicaid spending, overriding any state choice to the contrary.
-The new requirements are very costly.
-The federal government has promised to pick up some of the tab, but given the disastrous federal financial situation, it is unclear how or whether this will happen.
-Whether or not it does, the feds will be unloading huge new expenses onto state taxpayers.
+There are two points.
+First of all, Obamacare tries to impose new requirements on states for Medicaid expenses, refusing any choice to the contrary.
+These requirements are very expensive.
+The government promised to take up some of the tab, but the terrifying federal financial situation does not allow to say us for sure how and when this will happen.

-What happens if a state balks?
-That is where the second part of the Medicaid mandates comes in to play.
-If a state does not comply with federal instructions to the letter, Obamacare gives HHS virtually unrestrained authority to stop any and all Medicaid funds to that state.
-How much to withhold is entirely up to the federal bureaucrats.
-They may deny just a portion of the funds, or they may deny all of them.
-If the bureaucrats do not choose a lesser sum, then the state loses all funding.
+Here we come to the second part of the Medicaid mandates.
+If a state does not correspond to federal instructions, Obamacare authorize HHS to stop Medicaid funds to that state to the period which is up to the federal bureaucrats.
+They may stop just a portion of the funds or all of them.
+The state may lose all funding.

-Medicaid is not some minor state-federal program.
-It is the largest item in most states’ budgets.
-So HHS retaliation would throw a state into financial havoc.
-The state’s citizens would see billions they pay in federal taxes diverted to other states.
-Further, their own state officials would have to fund substitute health programs for the poor, paying for them with huge hikes in income, sales and property taxes.
+Medicaid is a big state-federal program.
+That’s why HHS punishment would cause financial havoc in the state.
+The citizens would see millions they pay in federal taxes redirected to other states.
+Later, their state officials would have to fund substitute health programs for people with low outcome.

-In a long string of cases — most quite recent — the U.S. Supreme Court has found this sort of federal bullying to be unconstitutional.
-Again and again, the court has struck down congressional efforts to commandeer state legislatures, executives and courts.
+In a string of recent cases, the Supreme Court of the USA has found this federal bullying unconstitutional.
+Again and again, the court has dropped congressional efforts to commandeer state executives, legislatures and courts.

-To be sure, the court has recognized that the federal government may impose some conditions on its grants to state governments.
-However, those conditions must be mild enough that they are not “coercive.”
-For example, the court has recognized that Congress may withhold 5 percent of federal highway aid to a state with a drinking age under 21.
-But the court has never upheld the power of Congress to force states into bankruptcy.
-Quite the contrary.
+The court has allowed that the federal government to establish some terms on its grants to state governments.
+But those conditions should be minor that they are not “violent.”
+For example, the court has admitted that the Congress may keep 5 % of federal roadway aid to a state where people can drink being under the age of 21.
+But Congress gas no power to force states into bankruptcy.
+Quite the opposite.

-The Independence Institute’s brief is one of the few filed on the Medicaid issue.
-It reviews for the Supreme Court the constitutional principles involved, and shows how the founders and earlier cases have applied those principles.
+The Independence Institute’s abstract is one of the few filed on the Medicaid issue.
+So, the Supreme Court can see the constitutional principles involved and how the earlier cases have used those principles.

-Fortunately, if the Supreme Court follows its own precedents, the Medicaid mandates will soon be history.
+My Canadian Pharmacy hopes that the Supreme Court follows its precedents and makes the Medicaid mandates a history.